ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 The SPM mailbox mechanism requires the platform to have the following capabilities:

-- IPC capabilities - The ability to notify the peer processor about an event (usually implemented with interrupts).
+- IPC capabilities - the ability to notify the peer processor about an event (usually implemented with interrupts).
 - Ability to set a RAM section shared between the cores.

 #### Porting